hilmanyusoh/big-data-engineering-with-python-2023/README.md

     ![code for arabic](https://raw.githubusercontent.com/hilmanyusoh/big-data-engineering-with-python-2023/main/image/Screenshot%202567-03-29%20at%2001.29.41.png)

 # Questions and Answers
+##### This is the result we coded above.
+And it will show you the answer of how many words there are in the database.

 1. **How many times does the phrase Allah appear in the Quran?**
    - Answer: The phrase Allah occurs 601 times in the Quran.